eriegz/user-account-management-nodejs/README.md

 ## **How to run the application:**

+As usual, first install all Node modules:

+`npm i`

-To run the application on your local machine, execute the following command:
+Then, to run the application on your local machine, execute the following command:

 `npm run env NODE_ENV=local -- npm run start`